Boaz Frankel: The Pedal-Powered Talk Show

 In 2012, Frankel started the "Pedal-Powered Talk Show", a show where Frankel interviews people in a desk attached to the front of a bicycle.
 The show is set in Portland, Oregon.

+Pittsburgh Today Live & Talk Pittsburgh

+In 2023 Frankel Joined KDKA-TV as a reporter for Pittsburgh Today Live (PTL) a daytime talk show in Pittsburgh and Talk Pittsburgh a Talk Show that airs between CBS's The Talk and KDKA-TV News at Four.
+Frankel has also filled in as a Host for both shows a few times.

 Other work

 In fall 2009 Frankel took a freelance job with the Smithsonian Institution in Washington, D.C. producing videos describing some of the eccentric mail delivery methods used by the U.S. Postal Service.
 He became the U.S. project manager for the Earth Day celebration in 2010, responsible for various aspects of event organization from producing videos to writing educational materials for schools.

-In addition to the above projects, Frankel has carried out freelance reporting assignments for Current TV.
+Frankel has carried out freelance reporting assignments for Current TV.

 The Kazoo Museum

 Frankel is the owner and curator of The Kazoo Museum, which was the only kazoo museum on the West Coast when it opened in Seattle in 2007.
 The museum has since been relocated to Beaufort, SC where it officially opened in its new location in October 2010.